Faraday Future unveils electric vehicle in Las Vegas to kick off CES

-LAS VEGAS (Reuters) - Electric vehicle start-up Faraday Future showed off in Las Vegas on Tuesday a prototype of a vehicle set for production next year as the China-backed company strives to win credibility in the crowded sector and weather its funding challenges.
+LAS VEGAS, Jan 3 (Reuters) - Electric vehicle start-up Faraday Future showed off its first production vehicle prototype in Las Vegas on Tuesday as the China-backed company strives to win credibility in the crowded sector and weather its funding challenges.

-The "FF 91", described by its designer Richard Kim as "weird-pretty", is a luxury electric SUV Faraday executives say will be the most technologically advanced on the market when it goes into production in early 2018.
+The "FF 91," described by its designer Richard Kim as "weird-pretty" is an electric car Faraday executives say will be the most technologically advanced on the market when it goes into production in early 2018.
 Advance reservations for the car - which insiders say will retail for about $180,000 - are being taken for $5,000.

 "You're about to witness day one of a new era of mobility," said Nick Sampson, senior vice president of engineering and research and development.
 "We're going to show the first of a new species."